SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us008/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The created task stays in a "not published" state in order to distinguish from "published" tasks.
+* The selected vehicles stay in a "chosen" state in order to distinguish from "non chosen" ones.